 Just like straws, standard takeaway coffee cups are only used once before being discarded, often including a plastic lining that prevents them from being recycled.
 Invest in an eco-friendly travel cup instead for your everyday brew, and take advantage of the discounts now offered by many cafes for BYO cups!

 With the recent ban on supermarket plastic bags, investing in some good quality reusable shopping bags is now a must.
 Try to opt for reusable bags when it comes to produce like fruit and veg too - mesh, muslin and cotton produce bags are all great options.

 Make your own cleaning products

 Making your own DIY cleaning products not only reduces the amount of plastic containers coming in and out of your house, but also helps to reduce harmful toxins, too!
-There are some great DIY cleaning alternatives you can take advantage of using only natural ingredients – check out some of our favourite remedies on the blog.
+There are some great DIY cleaning alternatives you can take advantage of using only natural ingredients.

 Stop buying bottled water